The three stones for this moon — ready when you are:

 - The full moon in Aquarius naturally surfaces community, vision, and the question of what you're building toward — not just for yourself.

-- Jupiter entering Leo on June 29 marked a twelve-year shift.
-We're only a month into a transit that lasts until August 2027.
+- Jupiter entered Leo on June 29, 2026, marking a twelve-year shift that runs until August 2027.
 The themes of visibility, confidence, and second-half-of-life leadership are just beginning to unfold.

-- Mercury retrograde in Cancer ended July 23 — six weeks of reviewing, revisiting, and sitting with what needed to be felt rather than fixed.
+- Mercury retrograde in Cancer ended July 23 — six weeks of reviewing and sitting with what needed to be felt rather than fixed.
 That slowdown is over.
 Things that felt stuck are moving again.

-- Sun conjunct Jupiter on the same day as the full moon adds a quality of solar confidence to all of that.
-The "luckiest day of the year" framing is imprecise, but the underlying truth it's pointing to is real: the energy available on July 29 is unusually aligned toward expansion, courage, and beginning.
+- Sun conjunct Jupiter on the same day as the full moon added solar confidence to all of it.
+The "luckiest day of the year" framing is imprecise, but what it points at is real: the energy on July 29 was unusually aligned toward expansion, courage, and beginning.

-What I've noticed in my own studio this week: more clarity than I expected.
-Things that felt stuck are moving.
-Ideas that have been forming for months are suddenly ready to be made.
+What I noticed in my own studio that week: more clarity than I expected.
+Things that felt stuck started moving.
+Ideas that had been forming for months were suddenly ready to be made.

 I don't know how much of that is the sky and how much is July.
 But I'm not arguing with it.